Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers North Dakota offers a significant sales and use tax exemption for qualified data centers.
-This incentive applies to computer equipment, software, and construction materials, directly reducing the capital expense of building or expanding a facility.
+Tax Advantage For Data Centers: North Dakota offers a significant financial benefit through a sales and use tax exemption for qualified data centers.
+This incentive applies to the purchase of computer equipment, software, and construction materials, directly lowering the capital expenditure required for new builds or facility upgrades.

 Natural Disaster Risk

-North Dakota has a Moderate natural disaster risk profile, with a FEMA National Risk Index score of 71.78 as of September 2025.
-The primary hazards are atmospheric and seasonal, with no significant seismic or coastal exposure.
-Key risks include tornados, strong winds, winter weather, and hail.
+North Dakota has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 71.78 as of September 2025.
+The state is not exposed to major seismic activity, hurricanes, or coastal flooding.
+The primary risks are weather-related and include tornadoes, severe winter weather and ice storms, strong wind events, and drought.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business